 “I always thought the drug was working,” she says.
 She also theorizes that the disease didn’t necessarily advance while she was on ipilimumab but rather was exposed by it.
 By kick-starting an immune system that had been sleeping, she explains, the drug essentially drew those invisible cancer cells out of hiding so that her T cells could attack them.

 Indeed, this is how checkpoint blockade therapies are now known to work.
-(Ipilimumab, nivolumab, pembrolizumab and combinations are now FDA-approved frontline treatments for stage III and IV melanoma.)
+(Ipilimumab, nivolumab, pembrolizumab and combinations are now FDA-approved or being studied as treatments for unresectable and metastatic melanoma and as therapies supplemental to surgery.)
 Dr. Bucay was treated so early in the development of these therapies, however, that researchers had not yet discovered that they can take a while to kick in but then continue to strengthen patients’ immune systems even after the therapy has ended.

 “We’ve learned that there can be late responders to ipilimumab,” says Dr. Drengler.
 “We’ll never know exactly how important it was to Vivian’s outcome, because we switched to interleukin after the positive lung biopsy.
 But ipilimumab was still in her system, and it unquestionably gave the interleukin a boost.”